Validate an Access Token

 The state parameter helps mitigate CSRF attacks to ensure that the response belongs to a request that was initiated by the same user.
-For the most basic cases the state parameter should be a nonce, used to correlate the request with the response received from the authentication.
+For the most basic cases the state parameter should be a JSON Web Token (JWT)nonce, used to correlate the request with the response received from the authentication.

 Before redirecting a request to the IdP, have the application generate a random string.
 For example:

 Store this string locally.
 Choose a method based on your type of application.
 For example: